 1. Harem Scarem – Higher

 It’s true that this album features a great collection of songs.
 It’s true that it’s one of Scarem’s most Pop friendly albums.
-It’s true that “Higher” won over some fans that otherwise would not have heard the band.
+And it’s also true that “Higher” won over some fans that otherwise would not have heard the band.
 But that doesn’t really even begin to explain the impact that this album has had on me.

 I am notorious for breaking into “Waited” during band rehearsals.
 So much so that everyone in the band can sing the chorus melody, even if they haven’t even heard the song.
 “Waited” is a great minor key song with a great hook, a cool guitar solo, and it really lodges into your brain.
 The subject matter resonated with me, because of my own ups and downs in my love life.